A50 road: Notes

-The Stoke and Derby section was originally intended to be part of an M64 motorway but this project was cancelled in the 1970s.
+The Derby-and-Stoke section was originally intended to be part of an M64 motorway but this project was cancelled in the 1970s.

 Proposed development

 In November 2013 it was reported that funding would be being made available for improvements to the section around Uttoxeter, with work starting no later than 2015/16.
 A few days earlier the MP was lobbying for the improvements, stating that improvements were needed to the traffic islands for safety reasons and to improve traffic flow.
 There are plans for 700 new houses to the west of Uttoxeter and to the south of the A50.

 History

-The old A50
+Original route

-Prior to the opening of the M1, the A50 route was one of two main routes from London to the North West via Leicester, until it was replaced by what has become the A6 during the 19th century.
+Prior to the opening of the M1, the A50 route was one of two main routes from London to the north-west via Leicester, until it was replaced during the 19th century by what has become the A6.
 A third route between London and Leicester was via the A5 to Old Stratford, A508 to Market Harborough and thence the A6.
-That route and the A50 route both passed through Northampton which was a significant calling point on many coaching routes until the arrival of the railway.
+That route and the A50 route both passed through Northampton which was a significant calling point on many coaching routes until the arrival of the railways.

 Until the M1 opened, the A50 used to terminate at Hockliffe in Bedfordshire at a junction with the A5.

 When the M1 motorway opened alongside the old route south of Northampton it was down-classified as: